ankurp/Dollar/README.md

 # Roadmap #

-* More functions such as curry function and then ability to lazily evaluate chained expressions.
+* Add more extention functions to the Cent library
-* Add extention functions to the Cent library
+* Benchmark and improve performance if applicable

 # Dollar or Cent #
 If you are interested only in pure functional programming `import Dollar` otherwise `import Cent` which includes extensions for certain object type such as Array for now but more will be added.